6RD not working in latest snapshots

 Can you please show an ifconfig of stf and the output of netstat -rn

-#9 Updated by Captain Haddock almost 6 years ago
+#9 Updated by Captain Haddock about 6 years ago

 Ermal Luçi wrote: